On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

 Suppose $\Gamma$ is sufficiently small with respect to the geometry of $\mc{S}$, that is, the weighted curvature and initial data of $\mc{N}$ remain close to their Schwarzschild values.
 Then, the geometry of $\mc{N}$ remains close to that of the corresponding Schwarzschild null cone.
 To be more specific, the connection deviations

 will also be bounded by $\Gamma$, in the appropriate norms.
 Furthermore, up to a rescaling, the geometries of the level spheres of $\mc{N}$ remain close to that of $\mc{S}$. \end{theorem}

 For the precise version of the theorem, see Theorem \ref{thm.nc_phys}, in Section \ref{sec.main_pthm}.
-Next, one can use the above estimates to generate asymptotic limits at infinity, of both the geometries of the level spheres of $\mc{N}$ and the connection coefficients.
+Next, one can use the estimates within Theorem \ref{thm.rough_est} to generate asymptotic limits at infinity, of both the geometries of the level spheres of $\mc{N}$ and the connection coefficients.
 A rough statement of this result is stated in the subsequent theorem.
+For the precise statements, see Corollary \ref{thm.nc_renorm_lim}, in Section \ref{sec.main_rthm}.

 \begin{theorem} Assume the hypotheses, and hence the conclusions, of Theorem \ref{thm.rough_est}.
 Then, as $s \nearrow \infty$, the geometries of the level spheres of $\mc{N}$ converge, after an appropriate rescaling, to a rough limiting geometry on $\Sph^2$.
 Furthermore, certain appropriate rescalings of $\chi - \chi^S$, $\ul{\chi} - \ul{\chi}^S$, $\zeta - \zeta^S$, and $\mu - \mu^S$ will have limits as $s \nearrow \infty$, with respect to the appropriate normed spaces.
 In particular, the Hawking masses of the level spheres of $\mc{N}$ have a limit as $s \nearrow \infty$. \end{theorem}